 Already started your application?
 Please use the following button to view your application, submit documents, check the status of your application, and see a checklist of any missing documents you might have.

 2. Submit an Application Essay

-Choose one of the essay scenarios that applies to your program.
-Be sure to review the essay scoring rubric before you write your essay.
-The rubric is used to score your essay
+Choose one of the essay scenarios listed below.
+Be sure to review the scoring rubric before you write your essay—the rubric is how we score your essay.

 Indicate on your application if you are interested in having your previous graduate studies evaluated for transfer credit.
 You may receive up to nine hours of credit.

 4. Submit Recommendations

 Submit two recommendations.